Codevendor/inferjs/README.md

 ## ![Heading][arrow]&nbsp;&nbsp;InferJS: Overview

-A package of InferJS tools, designed for runtime checking of Javascript types and narrowing through expectations.
+A package of InferJS tools, designed for runtime checking of JavaScript types and narrowing through expectations.

 - [Live Example][demo]